OctopusDeploy/blog/blog/2023-12/using-azure-app-config-with-octopus/index.md

 The step template uses the following parameters:

-- **Azure Account**: An Azure account with permission to both retrieve values from the Azure App Config instance and publish to the App Function
+- **Azure Account**: An Azure account with permission to both retrieve values from the Azure App Config instance and publish to the App Function.
 - **Config Store Name**: The name of the Azure App Config instance.
 Provide this or the **Config Store Endpoint**.
 - **Config Store Endpoint**: The endpoint for the Azure App Config instance.
 Provide this or the **Config Store Name**.
 - **Retrieval Method**: Choose between retrieving all configuration values or each entry individually.
 Retrieving all values from the App Config instance is usually more efficient, but could result in the return of a larger payload.